harpribot/NLP-basics/Basics 3 - Statistical Parsing/README.md

 # Optional Commands Information to the UnsupervisedDomainAdapter code (see usage in condor scripts)
--labelled_corpus   <-- location of the seed corpus -unlabelled_corpus <-- location of the test corpus -seed_sentences    <-- Number of seed sentences -self_training_sentence <-- Number of self training sentences -seed_fraction  <-- When Brown is Seed it tells that what fraction of Brown is seed -self_training_fraction  <-- When Brown is Self Training it tells that what fraction of Brown is self training -test_fraction <-- When Brown is Test Data it tells that what fraction is test -seed_range <-- When WSJ is Seed, then it tells that which docs are part of seed -self_training_range <-- When WSJ is Self Training, then it tells what docs are in self training -test_range <-- When WSJ is test, it tells what docs are in test -self_train <-- True if we want to self train, else False
+1. labelled_corpus   <-- location of the seed corpus
+2. unlabelled_corpus <-- location of the test corpus
+3. seed_sentences    <-- Number of seed sentences
+4. self_training_sentence <-- Number of self training sentences
+5. seed_fraction  <-- When Brown is Seed it tells that what fraction of Brown is seed
+6. self_training_fraction  <-- When Brown is Self Training it tells that what fraction of Brown is self training
+7. test_fraction <-- When Brown is Test Data it tells that what fraction is test
+8. seed_range <-- When WSJ is Seed, then it tells that which docs are part of seed
+9. self_training_range <-- When WSJ is Self Training, then it tells what docs are in self training
+10. test_range <-- When WSJ is test, it tells what docs are in test
+11. self_train <-- True if we want to self train, else False